Yolt Review: The future of money management?

 Is open banking safe?

 Open banking uses third-party access which means that your financial login details are not shared, you simply give authority for third-parties to see your financial information.
 Third-party access is 'read-only' which means that those who you grant access are only authorised to view your information and your login details are never shared with them.
 Open banking is more secure than a process known as screen-scraping, which allows third-parties to pose as you and 'screen-scrape' your data.
 With screen-scraping, you are handing over your login details to a third-party which has the potential to expose you to fraud.
-Due to the potential for fraud, screen scraping is currently being phased out.
+Due to the potential for fraud, screen scraping is no longer allowed.

 How does Yolt use open banking?